Relm4/blog/content/posts/announcing_relm4_v0.5/index.md

 ## Async everything

-In the first beta release, Relm4 added supported [commands](/blog/posts/announcing_relm4_v0.5_beta/#commands) as a concept from Elm that made asynchronous code easy to integrate.
+The first beta release of Relm4 v0.5 brought [commands](/blog/posts/announcing_relm4_v0.5_beta/#commands) as a concept from Elm, which made asynchronous code very easy to integrate.
-In this release, we have added asynchronous components and asynchronous factories, which make it possible to use async code almost everywhere in Relm4.
+Since then, we've further extended async support, making it possible to use async from almost anywhere in Relm4.
-Especially late initialization of components that have to wait on asynchronous tasks, e.g. to perform web request, has become very easy to implement.

-Additionally, components can be now converted into an asynchronous [`Stream`](https://docs.rs/futures/latest/futures/stream/trait.Stream.html) of messages.
+This fully unlocks the great potential of Rust's async ecosystem and makes common tasks like interacting with network APIs a breeze.

+In particular, asynchronous initialization of components greatly simplifies state management.
+Instead of immediately returning a model in an uninitialized state, you can fetch all the resources you need and eventually return a fully initialized model.
+On top of that, Relm4 allows you to show placeholder widgets while the model is being initialized.

 ```rust
 // Placeholder until `init_model` completes